vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/message-broker.md

   * `clean start=false` is not supported, because the broker does not keep any persisted state, meaning on crash or restart any durable session will be forgotten
   * default message expiration is 5 minutes(unless the broker holding the message is stopped before then)
 * cannot be used as a generic broker
-  * messages flow from Cloud Director outward(notifications), or
+  * messages flow from VMware Cloud Director outward(notifications), or
   * request/response on strictly defined topics(extension services)
 * authentication
   * extension services -> user=extension service triplet, pass=extension token(get from RESTapi `/cloudapi/1.0.0/tokens`, `type=EXTENSION`)